 where $\tilde {\tilde {\bm R}}= ( \mathbf R/\eta+ \tilde {\bm \Lambda})$, with $\tilde {\bm \Lambda}$ being an diagonal matrix with diagonal entry $\Lambda_{ii}=1/(\omega_ik_i)$, for $i=1,2,...,n$, and $\eta= \sigma^2_0/\sigma^2$.
 The S-GaSP calibration with replications can also be defined, by simply replacing $\mathbf R$ by $\mathbf R_z$ where the $(i,j)$th term is defined by the scaled kernel in Table \ref{tab:kernel}.

 The likelihood in (\ref{equ:lik_replicates}) has a clear computational advantage.
-If one directly computes the covariance and its inversion, the computational complexity is $O( (\sum^{n}_{i=1}k_i)^3 )$, while the computational order by Equation (\ref{equ:lik_replicates}) is only $O(n^3)+O(\sum^{n}_{i=1}k_i)$.
+If one directly computes the covariance and its inverse, the computational complexity is $O( (\sum^{n}_{i=1}k_i)^3 )$, whereas the computational order by Equation (\ref{equ:lik_replicates}) is only $O(n^3)+O(\sum^{n}_{i=1}k_i)$.
 Suppose $k_i=k$, for $i=1,...,n$, using Equation (\ref{equ:lik_replicates}) is around $k^3$ times faster than directly computing the likelihood, with no loss of information.

-In \CRANpkg{RobustCalibration} package, one can specify replications by inputting a $n\times k$ matrix into the argument \code{observations} in the \code{rcalibration} function for scenarios with $n$ observable inputs, each containing $k$ repeated measurements.
-Or one can give a list \code{observations} in the \code{rcalibration} function with size $n$, where each element in the list contains $k_i$ values of replicates, for $i=1,...,n$.
-For observations with replicates, MLE and posterior sampling were implemented in \code{rcalibration} function, and predictions were implemented in \code{predict.rcalibration} function.
+One can specify replications by inputting a $n\times k$ matrix into the argument \code{observations} in the \code{rcalibration} function for scenarios with $n$ observable inputs, each containing $k$ repeated measurements.
+Or one can give a list of \code{observations} in the \code{rcalibration} function with size $n$, where each element in the list contains $k_i$ values of replicates, for $i=1,...,n$.
+For observations with replicates, MLE and posterior sampling were implemented in the \code{rcalibration} function, and predictions were implemented in the \code{predict.rcalibration} function.